mmlouamri/learning-raspberry-pi/notes/IDEAS.md

    - **Materials/Components**:
      - 1 Passive or Active Buzzer

+## LED Brightness Control with Button Press Duration
+- **Description**: Design a system where the brightness of an LED increases the longer a button is pressed.
+A secondary button is used to reduce brightness.
+- **Materials and Components**:
+  - 1 LED
+  - 1 220-ohm resistor
+  - 2 Push Button

+## Morse Code SOS Signal
+- **Description**: Implement a Morse code transmitter using an LED and a push button.
+Pressing the button activates an SOS signal, which is displayed via the LED in Morse code (short and long blinks).
+- **Materials and Components**:
+  - 1 LED
+  - 1 220-ohm resistor
+  - 1 Push Button

+## Cycle Through LED Colors with RGBLED
+- **Description**: Create a color-changing RGB LED controller where a push button cycles through different predefined colors.
+- **Materials and Components**:
+  - 1 RGB LED
+  - 3 220-ohm resistors
+  - 1 Push Button

+## LED Pulsing Speed Control
+- **Description**: Create a system where the speed of a LED's pulsing pattern is controlled by a push button.
+Pressing the button increases or decreases the pulsing speed, making it slower or faster.
+- **Materials and Components**:
+  - 1 LED
+  - 1 220-ohm resistor
+  - 1 Push Button

+## Button Double-Click to Blink LED
+- **Description**: Develop a system where a double-click on a push button triggers an LED to blink rapidly for a few seconds.
+- **Materials and Components**:
+  - 1 LED
+  - 1 220-ohm resistor
+  - 1 Push Button

 ## Using an LDR with a Capacitor
    - **Description**: Measure light intensity using a light-dependent resistor (LDR) and a capacitor.
 This project introduces basic analog sensing concepts.
    - **Materials/Components**: